 – Never transfer any products from your mouth to your child’s mouth that have not been cleaned.
 This includes bottles, pacifiers, and brushes, as they can all present new bacteria from your mouth to your child’s.

-For additional help with baby bottle tooth decay, Dr. Barry LeJeune and our team at Barry LeJeune, DDS are here to give your child the smile you desire.
+For additional help with baby bottle tooth decay, Dr. Barry LeJeune and our team at LeJeune Family Dentistry are here to give your child the smile you desire.
 If you would like to schedule an appointment to come see us at our dental office in Hampton, Virginia, please contact us at (757) 827-9114 to speak with a member of our team.
 Come see us, and let us show you the benefits of a great smile!